 We will pick you up from your Hotel Reception, then we drive to Itabaca Channel, embarking in our comfortable yacht: Seymour Island is located just north of Baltra, Mosquera and Santa Cruz.
 The visit to North Seymour last ca. 1 hour 45 minute hike on mostly flat sandy and rocky terrain as seen in following videos:

 There are good nesting sites for a large population of magnificent frigate birds and blue footed boobies perform their courtship dance.
 The island is rich in wildlife: Sea lions, swallow-tailed gulls, lava gulls, tropicbirds, brown noddy terns and pelicans.
 Lunch aboard.

-Afterwards, navigation to Bachas Beach, easy landing into a delightful swimming sandy beach with a lagoon behind and a longer beach for wildlife watching.
+Afterwards, navigation to Bachas Beach or Mosquera Islet, easy landing into a delightful swimming sandy beach with a lagoon behind and a longer beach for wildlife watching.
 The saltwater lagoon often has blue herons and small waders such as sanderlings and semi palmated plovers.
 Marine iguanas lurk on the rocks between the beaches; hermit crabs create tiny tracks in the sand.
 Nice snorkel spot.

-07:00 Pick up: Hotel Lobby – Transfer from Puerto Ayora to Itabaca Chanel0
+07:00 Pick up: Hotel Lobby – Transfer from Puerto Ayora to Itabaca Chanel

 The highlights: Sea lions, Swallow-tailed gulls, Lava gulls, Migratory shore birds,Marine iguanas, Great & Magnificent frigate birds, Blue footed boobies, Brown noddie terns, Brown pelicans, Flamingos, White tip sharks, Sting rays, Sea turtles and various migratory shore birds.